MicrosoftDocs/learn/learn-pr/azure/introduction-to-red-hat-azure/includes/1-introduction.md

-Red Hat offers opensource code for enterprise customers to improve the manageability, reliability, and security of their Linux workloads.
+Red Hat offers open-source code for enterprise customers to improve the manageability, reliability, and security of their Linux workloads.
 It’s available on Azure through three main product offerings; Red Hat Enterprise Linux (RHEL), Azure Red Hat OpenShift (ARO), and JBoss EAP on Azure.

 ## Example scenario